damonitor/damo/USAGE.md

 `damo tune`
 -----------

-`damo tune` updates the DAMON parameters while DAMON is running.
+`damo tune` applies new DAMON parameters while DAMON is running.
 It provides the set of command line options that same to that of `damo start`.
 Note that users should provide the full request specification to this command.
 If only a partial parameters are specified via the command line options of this command,